quanteda/quanteda.textplots/cran-comments.md

 No ERRORs, NOTEs, or WARNINGs produced.

-## Downstream dependencies
+## Dependency conflicts

-This release causes no breaks in other packages, as checked via `revdepcheck::revdepcheck()`.
-Which is to be expected as it has no reverse dependencies yet.
+None: This release causes no breaks in other packages, as checked via `revdepcheck::revdepcheck()`.